MahouShoujoMivutilde/bulka/README.md

 So yes, most of the cases here were me going _"wtf, where did that file go?"_.

+_But there is another tool_:

+* [**dmulholl/vimv**](https://github.com/dmulholl/vimv/) - same name, but has nothing to do with the above:
+  * probably the most feature rich and better designed of them all:
+    * can delete files, but you have to explicitly enable it
+    * can overwrite files, but you have to explicitly enable it
+    * can use `git mv`, but you have to explicitly enable it
+    * supports cyclic renames
+    * written in rust
+  * if I’d known about it, I probably wouldn't bother with `bulka`

+This is really good tool, and I suggest you to give it a try. `bulka`'s only advantage compared to it is the fact that it is written in ubiquitous scripting language, and you don't have to compile it (which is good for e.g. portable configuration that you use across multiple architectures), and performance wise - doesn't matter since renaming is just i/o bound anyway.

 Note, that GNU's `mv` by default will also overwrite files, the problem with the above is that unlike with `mv`, you can't force it to check before overwriting.